tfcp68/yantrix/docs/index.md

 	ENABLED --> ENABLED: MODIFY(value, diff)
 ```

 However, different behaviours are better to be represented with different `States`.

+### Intermediary States

 While `FSM` is transactional and synchronous (i.e. no further computation is done until the invoked `Action` has been processed), most interactions are asynchronous by nature, and they have some in-between state, usually called "pending" in this context.

 In fact, even synchronous operations could have an intermediate `State` which actually does computations, and this would be an advised design pattern.
 As you can guess, those operations then could be easily plugged in with async functionality, behaving as a [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise).